RadikaRules/IWBR/design-doc.md

 ## Newgrounds Medals/In-game achievements
 - Prepare to Die - Die on the tutorial level
 - Grump It - Skip the tutorial level
+- Coming Wittha Blast - Finish a boss with a grenade
-- Die, You Capitalist Pig! - Beat The Suit
+- Rage Against The Machine - Beat The Suit
 - No Monkey Business - Beat Clownkey
 - X-Man To The 10th Degree - Beat DJ Professor X
 - Xero Motor Skill - Beat Xero & Dex
 - Not-So-Rad - Beat Radika
 - Jess Queen - Beat game with Jess
-- Great Dex-terity - Beat game with Slater
+- L8r Sl8r - Beat game with Slater
 - WALL STUCK - Get stuck inside a wall
 ### Secret medals/in-game achievements
 - The Moon Is Right - Click on the moon on the title screen